NArredondo89/DGfrontend/README.md

 ## Layout Information
 This section will be spit up into two sections.
 The first section will display the all the layout information and the second section will contain the Google Maps API

--Layout
+- Layout
--Layout title
+- Layout title
--Total Par
+- Total Par
--Total Holes
+- Total Holes
--Total Feet
+- Total Feet

 *All Hole Details - with included details such as specific hole number, Par and Feet.
 *The hole number will be be a link that will be linked to both the bottom hole information (bottom component) and the google maps API.
 When the user clicks on a specific hole it will rotate the map to show the specific hole on the google maps API and it will also render the specific hole data.